zkny/crudengine/frontend/README.md

 import vueCrudengine from 'vue-crudengine'

 export default async ( ctx, inject ) => {
-  // give the nuxt context and the backend crudengine prefix to vue-crudengine
-  // constructor expects axios, backend crudengine prefix const API = new vueCrudengine(ctx.$axios, 'api')
+  // the constructor expects two parameters: axios, backend crudengine prefix const API = new vueCrudengine(ctx.$axios, 'api')

   // If we are planning to use protobuf